SeattleSolvers23511/SolversFTC-2022-23/README.md

 # NOTICE

 This repository contains the public FTC SDK for the POWERPLAY (2022-2023) competition season for the FTC Team #23511, [Seattle Solvers](seattlesolvers.com).
+We do NOT share current season code, but only past season code.

 ## TeleOp Code Modifications